-A long-term effect means something that has affected you or is likely to affect you for at least a year.
-For example, if you had an operation that will make walking difficult for at least a year, that’s long term.
+A long-term effect means something that affects you for at least a year.
+For example, if you had an operation that will make walking difficult for at least a year.

-Your impairment will still be considered to be long term if the effects are likely to come and go.
+Your impairment is still considered long term if the effects are likely to come and go.
 These are known as ‘fluctuating or recurring’ effects.

 For example, you’ve had periods of depression for a few months at a time but then months in between where it doesn’t affect you.
 Each episode of depression lasts less than 12 months, but it can meet the definition of long term if:

-- it has a substantial adverse effect when it happens, and
+- it has a substantial adverse effect when it happens

 The definition of what is long term is in Schedule 1 of the Equality Act 2010.

-John has epilepsy which causes him to have seizures.
-It has a substantial and adverse effect on his ability to carry out normal day-to-day activities, for example he can’t go out on his own because he’s likely to fall down.
+John has epilepsy, which causes him to have seizures.
+It has a substantial and adverse effect on his ability to do normal day-to-day activities - for example he can’t go out alone because he’s likely to fall down.

-His condition improves for a time but the substantial adverse effects are likely to happen again so they’re treated as if they’re continuing - this would be a long-term effect.
+His condition improves for a time, but the substantial adverse effects are likely to happen again - this means his condition is considered long term.